Why It Works

 - Nuts are finely chopped so that they coat each noodle strand.

-- Pickled mustard greens and a drizzle of chili oil add depth to the dish.
+- Preserved mustard greens and a drizzle of chili oil add depth to the dish.

 The first time I tasted these noodles in China, it was in Beijing and from one of those little hole-in-the-wall shops.
 Not even a shop, per se—just a little alcove in an alleyway that on rainy days was covered over with a tarp.
 On sunny days, the Sichuanese owners would pull out some extra stools for seating.